Lepiota clypeolaria: Description

 The cap is egg-shaped when young, soon broadly bell-shaped and has pale straw- or orange-brown scales on a pale background.
 The central umbo is covered with a well-delimited uniform disk of the same colour as the scales.
 It grows to a diameter of 4–7 cm.
 The gills are white, crowded, free from attachment to the stipe.

 The white stem has an indistinct ring, below which it is coarsely woolly, giving an appearance which is sometimes described as "booted".
 The stipe, which measures 5–12 cm long by 0.3–1 cm thick, is hollow and slender, expanding slightly at the base into a club shape.
 The flesh is white and has an unpleasant smell.

 The spore print is white.
-Spores are fuse-shaped (fusiform), meaning that they are tapered at both ends.
+The spores are fuse-shaped (fusiform), meaning that they are tapered at both ends.
 They have dimensions of 12–16 by 5–6 μm.
 Cystidia on the gill edge (cheilocystidia) are club-shaped to cylindrical, and measure 20–40 by 5–15 μm.

 Similar species

-The species Lepiota ochraceosulfurescens may be distinguished as having a less defined dark area in the cap centre, a smell of rubber or melted butter, and yellow flesh in the stipe base, but in Species Fungorum and Funga Nordica this name is regarded as a synonym.
+Lepiota ochraceosulfurescens may be distinguished as having a less defined dark area in the cap centre, a smell of rubber or melted butter, and yellow flesh in the stipe base, but Species Fungorum and Funga Nordica regard this name as a synonym.

-Lepiota magnispora is similar in appearance and often confused with L. clypeolaria.
-The former species has brighter colours with a more intensely coloured cap center, and longer spores.
+Lepiota magnispora is similar in appearance but has brighter colours with a more intensely coloured cap center and longer spores.